Learning subgaussian classes : Upper and minimax bounds

 \subsection{Low-rank matrix inference via the max-norm}

-In this type of problem, the goal is to explain an output $Y$ by a linear function of a low-rank (or approximately low rank) matrix.
-Since the rank is not a convex constraint, one may consider the convex relaxation given by the factorization-based norm
+In this section, the goal is to estimate the real-valued output $Y$ by a linear function of a low-rank (or approximately low rank) matrix.
+Since the rank is not a convex constraint, one may consider ``a convex relaxation'' given by the factorization-based norm

 Let $\cB_{max}$ be the unit ball relative to that norm and set $\cF=\{f_A=\inr{\cdot,A}:A\in \cB_{max}\}$.
 Thus,